 Among the cemetery gardens are those for the Christian faith and the Chinese population.
 One of the cemetery’s more noteworthy features is a large marble statue called "Eyes of the Lord."
 Commissioned in Italy, the statue has eyes that seem to follow you as you move, watching over you.
 Mount Auburn Cemetery also has a section called Woodlawn dedicated to veterans.
 It includes 2 large cannons that were donated to the cemetery.

 Photos convey a lot, but we invite you to visit the cemetery anytime either on your own or with a member of our team.
-Someone will be happy to show you around.
+To arrange a tour, please call 708-749-0022, and someone will be happy to show you around.

 The team at Mount Auburn Funeral Home is well-versed in military funerals with honors.
 The funeral home also participates in the Homeless Veterans Burial Program, which helps veterans who have fallen on hard times.
 We believe that no matter the circumstances, every member of the armed services deserves a dignified memorial.